ty-elastic/otel-logging/README.md

 Further, you can leverage this same Elastic Agent instance (ideally running in your [Kubernetes daemonset](https://www.elastic.co/guide/en/fleet/current/running-on-kubernetes-managed-by-fleet.html)) to collect rich and robust metrics and logs from [Kubernetes](https://docs.elastic.co/en/integrations/kubernetes) and many other supported services via [Elastic Integrations](https://www.elastic.co/integrations/data-integrations).
 Finally, Elastic Agent facilitates remote management via [Fleet](https://www.elastic.co/guide/en/fleet/current/fleet-overview.html), avoiding bespoke configuration files.

 Alternatively, for customers who either wish to keep their nodes vendor-neutral or use a consolidated signal routing system, I recommend [Model 2](#model-2-logging-via-the-opentelemetry-collector), wherein an OpenTelemetry collector is used to scrape service log files.
-While workable and practiced in the field today, this model inherently carries some risk given the current beta nature of the OpenTelemetry filelogreceiver.
+While workable and practiced by some early adopters in the field today, this model inherently carries some risk given the current beta nature of the OpenTelemetry filelogreceiver.

 I generally do not recommend [Model 1](#model-1-logging-via-opentelemetry-instrumentation) given its limited language support, experimental/alpha status (the API could change), and current potential for data loss.
 That said, in time, with more language support, and more thought to resilient designs, it has obviously advantages both with regard to simplicity and richness of metadata.